-Ben Klein is a Senior Attorney and has been the AIDS Law Project Director at GLAD since 1994.
-Ben has litigated precedent setting cases in all three of GLAD’s mission areas.
+Ben Klein has been an attorney at GLAD since 1994.
+Ben has litigated precedent-setting cases in all three of GLAD’s mission areas.

 Ben’s HIV litigation has challenged the profound and enduring stigma and discrimination faced by people with HIV.
 He was lead counsel in Bragdon v.
 Abbott, a 1998 U.S. Supreme Court decision that established nationwide protection against discrimination under the Americans with Disabilities Act for all people with HIV.
 In 2001 Ben won a decision before the Massachusetts Division of Medical Assistance Board of Appeals which was the first in the country to ensure access to organ transplantation for people with HIV.
 He successfully represented a group home for people with HIV in New Hampshire against the town’s efforts to shut it down (AIDS Services for the Monadnock Region v.
 Town of Gilsum, 2009).
-Ben was also the author of Massachusetts legislation to require insurance companies to provide coverage for treatment of lipodystrophy, a painful and disfiguring side effect of early HIV medications, and led the coalition to secure its passage.
+Ben was also the author of Massachusetts legislation to require insurance companies to provide coverage for the treatment of lipodystrophy, a painful and disfiguring side effect of early HIV medications, and led the coalition to secure its passage.

 More recently Ben’s HIV work has focused on ensuring the best prevention practices to end the epidemic.
 He was co-counsel and argued before the Massachusetts Supreme Judicial Court in AIDS Support Group of Cape Cod v.
 Town of Barnstable (2017) which established the unlimited right to distribute clean needles to prevent HIV and Hepatitis C. He successfully sued one of the nation’s largest insurers over its practice of denying long-term care insurance to people who take HIV Pre-exposure prophylaxis (PrEP), leading to a nationwide end to that discrimination (Doe v.
 Mutual of Omaha Insurance Company, 2019) and is litigating a case against a Rhode Island physician who refused to prescribe PrEP to a patient at high risk for HIV (Doe v.
 Perrone et al.).